Scuba Diving in Phuket Newsletter

 Scuba Diving – Getting Started

 The magic of the underwater world is accessible to the vast majority of the population but only a small proportion take the opportunity to include this wonderful activity within their collection of experiences.

 How do I get my PADI license?

-NAUI - National Association of Underwater
+NAUI - National Association of Underwater Instructors

 CMAS - Confédération Mondiale des Activités Subaquatiques (Underwater World Confederation)